Survivor: Gabon: Contestants

 This season started with 18 people divided into two tribes, Fang and Kota, named after ethnic groups in Gabon through a schoolyard pick.
-Former Dallas Cowboys head coach Jimmy Johnson was initially cast for this season, but was forced to drop out for medical reasons; he was replaced by Bob Crowley.
+Former Dallas Cowboys head coach Jimmy Johnson was initially cast for this season, but was forced to drop out for medical reasons; he was replaced by eventual winner Bob Crowley.
 Johnson went on to compete on Survivor: Nicaragua.
-Notable contestants from this season include former 2004 Olympic gold medalist Crystal Cox, professional gamer Ken Hoang, and Matty Whitmore, the grandson of actor James Whitmore.
+Notable contestants from this season include former 2004 Olympic gold medalist Crystal Cox; professional gamer Ken Hoang; and Matty Whitmore, the grandson of actor James Whitmore.